BOARD OF DIRECTORS

 Treasurer, Board of Directors

-Rick serves on the LSS Finance Committee.
+Mr. Rick Davis serves on the LSS Finance Committee.
 He has been the Director of Analytics for the Ventura County Credit Union for 12 years.
 Overall, he has worked for over 19 years in the Credit Union industry and with Community Banks.
 He has a Bachelor of Business Administration (BBA) degree from the University of Texas at Austin, TX, majoring

 in Accounting.